paulLeClair/P-Engine/README.md

   - prepares required data and facilitates real-time rendering using the Vulkan 1.3 API
   - operates by accepting a set of GraphicsIntermediateRepresentation objects as input
   - translates backend-agnostic info into the analogous Vulkan data structures & API calls
-  - integration of SPIRVReflect for SPIR-V shader module reflection"
+  - integration of SPIRVReflect for SPIR-V shader module reflection
-  - aiming to automate a lot of boilerplate code, but with configurability where needed"
+  - aiming to automate a lot of boilerplate code, but with configurability where needed
   - provides general interface for integration with different OS window systems

 - Basic integration with Windows, partial integration with Linux